-Some ingredients are basic, raw ingredients, like carrots, flour, lemon zest, olive oil and bacon.
-Other ingredients are a mixture of ingredients: jam, bread crumbs, pizza sauce, and the V-8 juice I like to use in soups.
-The second type of ingredient depends on the existence of the first type of ingredient.
-Your final dish may depend on both raw ingredients and prepared ingredients.
-Similarly, most web pages depend on data queries, which are dependent on the raw ingredients of a website: the content.
+Some food ingredients are basic, raw ingredients, like carrots, flour, lemon zest, olive oil and bacon; the words of cooking.
+Other ingredients are a mixture of pre-made ingredients: jam, bread crumbs, pizza sauce, and the V-8 juice I like to use in soups.
+The second type of ingredient depends on the existence of raw ingredients.
+Your final dish is probably made of both raw ingredients and prepared ingredients.

 Structures are dependent on Content.
 Notice that in the Drupal 7 admin menu, Content is the first item.
 Most Drupal sites have many different types of content.
 If someone uses Drupal without any customizations, there aren’t many types of content.
 It’s the difference between a wedge of iceberg lettuce with Thousand Island Dressing, and a salad with a good assortment of veggies.

-Once the basic Content ingredients are there, Structures can use that Content in all kinds of forms Similarly, an article in Drupal can be in columns, or a single block.
+Once the basic Content ingredients are in your refrigerator, err Drupal, structures can use that Content for all kinds of interesting combinations.
+Similarly, an article in Drupal can be in columns, or a single block.
 That is the layout.
 So, the code that creates the layout, shapes the content it receives from the database.

 Are croutons a basic ingredient?
 No, croutons are a prepared ingredient.
 It takes bread and seasonings to make croutons.
 And, when you think it through further, bread is also a prepared ingredient.
 So, croutons are two steps away from raw ingredients.